 But here’s the rub: Central planning is a core feature of socialism.
 As anyone in Venezuela, Cuba, and North Korea will attest, central planning and socialism produces crises, ongoing, never-ending crises.
 The economist Ludwig von Mises had a term for this phenomenon: planned chaos.
 Can you think of a term that better describes America’s decades-long, ongoing, never-ending immigration crisis.

 That’s what happens when central planners try to repeal the laws of supply and demand.
 That’s why there is a huge backlog of people at the border.
 The central planner inevitably gets it wrong.
-He can’t possibly foresee and plan for the supply of jobs and the demand for jobs that market conditions produce.
+He can’t possibly foresee the demand for jobs that future market conditions will produce.
 His plans inevitably just producer chaos and crises.

 There is but one solution to all this immigration mayhem: a system of open borders.
 In other words, a free market, one in which the laws of supply and demand are free to operate.
 That’s the only way to restore life, peace, prosperity, harmony, morality, and liberty to the immigration arena.
 There is no other way.